2020 Prosper Personal Loans Review

-Quick Review: Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 6.99%.
-People with credit scores as low as 640 can still qualify for a loan from Prosper, but applicants who barely meet the minimum requirements are much more likely to get an APR toward the high end of Prosper’s range.
-It could be as high as 35.99%, one of the highest personal loan rates on the market.
+Quick Review: Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 7.95%.
+People with credit scores as low as 640 can still qualify for a loan from Prosper, but applicants who barely meet the minimum requirements are much more likely to get an APR toward the top end of Prosper’s range.
+It could be as high as 35.99%, one of the higher personal loan rates on the market.

 Prosper offers personal loans of $2,000 to $40,000, over either three or five years.
-However, one other drawback is that there is an origination fee of 2.41% to 5%, which is built in to the loan’s APR.
-In other words, someone who qualifies for the lowest interest rate possible and has a 2.41% origination fee will pay the minimum APR of 6.99%.
-Below, you can examine the pros and cons of Prosper personal loans and see how they stack up to other lenders’ offers.
+However, one other drawback is that there is an origination fee of 2.41% to 5%, which is built into the loan’s APR.
+In other words, someone who qualifies for the lowest interest rate possible and has a 2.41% origination fee will pay the minimum APR of 7.95%.

 Prosper Personal Loan Terms